OccupationalTherapy.com Phone: 866-782-9924

 What is a Robot?

-A robot is a device capable of automatically carrying out a complex series of actions.
+A robot is a device capable of automatically carrying out complex actions.
 It can articulate motions in multiple degrees of freedom and move freely within itself in a programmable way.
 A robot can also resemble a living creature capable of moving independently.
 Whether it moves on wheels, walks, or grasps objects, it navigates through different planes of action.
 Robots do not have to interact directly with humans; they can operate in industries, build cars, or assist in rehabilitation.

 First Robots in History